Skip to content

 Hollywood

-When everything about the project was determined, the idea, concept, and design were sent to the Los Angeles City Council, which approved the project and even donated 10 thousand dollars to fund it.
-The rest of the funding was secured by different parties.
+When everything about the project was determined, the idea, concept, and design were sent to the Los Angeles City Council, which approved the project and even donated 10 thousand dollars.
+Different parties secured the rest of the funding.

 Some were private donors, and many were already working in the film industry, including some celebrities.

-But not everyone who contributed to building the Wall did it happily.
-Some property owners were actually forced to fund the project by paying more taxes, which caused some obstacles.
+However, not everyone who contributed to building the wall did it happily.
+Some property owners were forced to fund the project by paying more taxes, which caused some obstacles.

 Obstacles